 Learn more about Drawing Guides.

 Reverse the colors in your layer.

-Each color is replaced with its opposite complementary color.
+This replaces each color with its opposite complementary color.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Invert.

 Repeat the process above to invert the colors back to their original shades.